 - Describe the seven principles for developing a culture of inclusion.

-- Identify at least two strategies for fostering inclusion at your organization.
+- Identify at least two strategies for eliminating bias from your nonprofit work environments.

 Best for organizational leaders – executives, board members, and senior staff – as well as managers/supervisors, especially overseeing program teams and other units that face and engage with local communities.